Leedehai/ctimer/README.md

 - measure [processor time](https://en.wikipedia.org/wiki/CPU_time) of an
 arbitrary program, including any descendant processes that program may spawn,
 - terminate the program if it exceeds a predefined limit,
-- report exit status and time measurements (msec) in JSON format.
+- report exit status and time measurements in JSON format,
+- can differentiate different exit status: normal, signal, quit, etc.

 So here you have it:)